Buddy Hackett: Stanley

-Hackett starred as the title character on NBC-TV's Stanley, a 1956–57 situation comedy which ran for 19 weeks on Monday evenings at 8:30 pm ET.
+Hackett starred as the title character on NBC's Stanley, a 1956–57 situation comedy which ran for 19 weeks on Monday evenings at 8:30 pm ET.
 The half-hour series also featured a young Carol Burnett and the voice of Paul Lynde.
-The Max Liebman produced program aired live before a studio audience and was one of the last sitcoms from New York to do so.
+The Max Liebman-produced program aired live before a studio audience and was one of the last sitcoms from New York to do so.
 Stanley revolved around the adventures of the titular character (Hackett) as the operator of a newsstand in a posh New York City hotel.

 Hackett appeared opposite Robert Preston in the film adaptation of The Music Man (1962).
 In It's a Mad, Mad, Mad, Mad World (1963), Hackett was paired with Mickey Rooney, with whom he had also recently made Everything's Ducky (1961), in which they played two sailors who smuggle a talking duck aboard a Navy ship.
 Children became familiar with him as lovable hippie auto mechanic Tennessee Steinmetz in Disney's The Love Bug (1968).

 In 1964, he had a stint on Broadway, appearing with Richard Kiley in I Had a Ball.

 He appeared many times on the game show Hollywood Squares in the late 1960s and 1970s.
 In one episode, Hackett (who was Jewish) was asked which country had the highest ratio of doctors to populace; he answered Israel, or in his words, "The country with the most Jews."
 Despite the audience roaring with laughter (and Hackett's own belief that the actual answer was Sweden), the answer turned out to be correct.
-Hackett's regular guest shots on Jack Paar's Tonight Show in the early 1960s were rewarded with a coveted appearance on Paar's final Tonight program on March 29, 1962.
+Hackett's regular guest appearances on Jack Paar's Tonight Show in the early 1960s were rewarded with a coveted appearance on Paar's final Tonight program on March 29, 1962.